Tropical cyclone effects by region: Seychelles

+Northern Africa

+On occasion, cyclones in the Mediterranean can affect northern Africa, and which also have characteristics of a tropical cyclone.
+In September 2023, Storm Daniel moved ashore Libya and produced heavy rainfall, producing flash flooding after two dams failed.
+The storm killed at least 4,333 people in the country, becoming the deadliest storm to hit Africa in recorded history.
+In September 1969, a cyclone in the Mediterranean Sea killed nearly 600 people in Tunisia and Libya.

 West Africa

 The temperature contrast between the hot Sahara Desert in northern Africa and the cooler Gulf of Guinea to the south produces the African easterly jet, which generates tropical waves, or an elongated area of low pressure.
 These waves are often the formation source of Atlantic and Pacific hurricanes.
 Occasionally, tropical cyclones develop from tropical waves near or along the coastline of western Africa.
 In 1973, Tropical Storm Christine developed over the country of Guinea.
 In August 2015, Hurricane Fred formed just off the coast of Guinea, and it soon became the easternmost hurricane in the tropical Atlantic.
 Swells from the hurricane produced violent seas along the West African shoreline, destroying fishing villages and submerging swaths of residential areas in Senegal.
 Fred was the first hurricane to move through Cape Verde since 1892.
-Other deadly storms in Cape Verde include Tropical Storm Beryl in 1982 which killed three people, Tropical Storm Fran in 1984, which killed at least 29 people, Hurricane Debbie in 1961, which caused a plane crash that killed 60 people, and Tropical Storm Hermine in 2022, which killed 33 people off the coast of Western Sahara.
+Other deadly storms in Cape Verde include Tropical Storm Beryl in 1982 which killed three people, Tropical Storm Fran in 1984, which killed at least 29 people, and Hurricane Debbie in 1961, which caused a plane crash that killed 60 people.
 Although Western Africa is rarely affected directly by tropical cyclones, the extratropical remnants of Tropical Storm Delta in 2005 struck Morocco.
 Tropical cyclones in the South Atlantic Ocean are unusual; however, a possible tropical storm formed west of Angola in April 1991.
-In September 1969, a cyclone in the Mediterranean Sea killed nearly 600 people in Tunisia and Libya.